klevu/jsv2-early-adopters/getting-started/4-your-api-key/bigcommerce/README.md

 in the search results.

-Since BigCommerce requires `stencil bundle` to modify JavaScript files, please download your theme as per the hello world tutorial.
-Modify the following file: `assets/klevu/klevu-settings.js` to add your own API Key in the appropriate location.
+Since BigCommerce requires `stencil bundle` to modify JavaScript files, please download your theme as per the [Hello World](/getting-started/1-hello-world/bigcommerce) tutorial, then modify the following file: `assets/klevu/js/klevu-settings.js` to add your own API Key in the appropriate location.

 ```js
 function startup(klevu) {